Gluten-Free Cornbread Stuffing

 How about some old snapshots from past Halloweens?
 Shall we?

 Halloween 2008: Sheriff and a convict, college style.
 I made my costume myself by using black duck tape across old white clothes that I never wear.
 I went to the dollar store and bought plastic handcuffs too.
-Sheer genius right? :wink:
+Sheer genius right? 😉

 Halloween 2009: Danny and Sandy from Grease